Please see the News Item 'We Are Moving' for details of the Council's new website and e-mail address

 Throughout its history the Parish Council has always worked closely with the residents of the Parish and wherever possible takes a lead in organising events or ensuring that the views of those residents are heard.

 In recent years the Parish Council has played a prominent part in the Millennium and Jubilee celebrations, the annual Village Fete, carol singing under the Village Xmas Tree and the regeneration of the Village Centre and much much more...

 Since 1895 the Parish Office has been housed at a number of locations around the Village but for a number of years its home has been in the Pavilion at Oakfield Park and everyone is welcomed to visit and find out more about the work of the Parish Council and to learn more of the rich history of Wilmington .

 The Pavilion is available for private hire - contact the Parish Clerk for details.

-Please note that from the SUNDAY 30th March 2014 until the end of BST in October 2014 the Park Gates will be closed at 8.00pm to all vehicles and will not be re-opened until 8.00am the next morning.
+Please note that from MONDAY 31st OCTOBER2016 the gates to Oakfield Park will be closed at 4.00pm to all vehicles and will not be re-opened until 8.00am the next morning.